ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/designing-a-robot/sensor-and-actuator-placement.md

 You will need to carefully plan your sensor and actuator placement as it will drastically shape your robot!
 This section will give a brief overview of some things to consider during this part of the design process.

-## Infrared (IR) Distance Sensor
-The distance sensor will be used during the wall following portion of the competition.
-The location of the distance sensors *will* affect your chassis design and code, so it is important to decide on a good location!
-Also remember that you will have multiple IR sensors in your design.

-{: .highlight}
-Remember that the GP2Y0A21YK0F IR sensors have a specific range [(link to datasheet)](https://www.pololu.com/file/0J85/gp2y0a21yk0f.pdf) that produces good output, so make sure your placement does not break your wall following!
-One way to avoid the sensor getting too close to the wall could be to move them closer to the middle of the chassis.
-{: .callout-blue}

 Below are some different ideas of placement:
 <img src="{{ '/_assets/images/IR_sensors.png' | prepend: site.baseurl }}" alt="IR_sensors.png :(">